• Skip to primary navigation

 A water leak will surely break down the wood wall and grow mushrooms out of it.
 But water over time can also harm drywall to create such a mess.
 However, out of a concrete wall, no, mushrooms need soil to grow up.

 High heat, moisture, and low lighting provide the growing conditions that allow mushrooms to flourish on walls.
-They could be bathroom floors, walls, ceilings, particularly around areas where moisture collects.
+Growth could occur on bathroom floors, walls or ceilings, particularly in areas where moisture collects.
+This could pose health risks and impact your ability to sell the property or rent it.

 However, poisonous wild mushrooms can grow on any type of lawn.
 Remember, the clear majority of wild mushrooms are not toxic, but it is hard to separate them.